Warts and verrucas

 How to stop warts and verrucas spreading

 Warts and verrucas are caused by a virus.
-They can be spread to other people by contaminated objects or surfaces, or through close skin contact.
+They can be spread to other people by contaminated surfaces, or through close skin contact.
+It can take months for a wart or verruca to appear after contact with the virus.

 You’re more likely to spread a wart or verruca if your skin is wet or damaged.